 SPUR Assessment Process

-The CRTC started the Student Performance upon Understanding Review (SPUR) process in 2008/09.
+The CRTC started the Student Performance upon Understanding Review (SPUR) process during the 2008/09 school year.
 It’s an original system developed and revised by our staff.
 SPUR – its tactics and its philosophies – function as the foundation of the CRTC’s assessment and, to some degree, is our operating model.
 Assessment drives what we do and binds us together to get there.

 Our design is quite simple: Being successful in the CRTC must correlate to being successful in the working world.
 Since our function is to prepare you for all aspects of your chosen career pathway, our reporting system is different from what you may be accustomed to because our expectations are different.